|Dates||Enrollment||Enrichment||Food & Nutrition|

 When can parents enroll for the summer school program?

-Summer school enrollment is from Wednesday, March 11 at 9am until Friday, April 17 at 4pm.
+For grades 3-7, summer school enrollment is from Wednesday, March 11 at 9am until Friday, May 1st at 4pm.

 How can a student be invited to summer school?